 Are there any risks or side effects to chelation therapy?

-"Chelation with EDTA has been used to treat heavy metal poisoning such as lead.
+I've taken the answer straight from the TACT webpage: "Chelation with EDTA has been used to treat heavy metal poisoning such as lead.
 For this use, there is a low occurrence of side effects.
 The safety of EDTA for treating heart disease has not been established.

 "The most common side effect is a burning sensation at the site where the EDTA is delivered into the vein.
 Rare side effects can include fever, headache, nausea, and vomiting.
 Even more rare are serious side effects that can include a sudden drop in blood pressure, abnormally low calcium levels in the blood, permanent kidney damage, and bone marrow depression (meaning that blood cell counts fall).
 Reversible injury to the kidneys, although infrequent, has been reported with EDTA chelation therapy.
 Other serious side effects can occur if EDTA is not administered by a trained health professional.